 If you’ve ever had industrial smoked oysters, you might be put off by this recipe.
 Don’t be.
 Freshly smoked oysters are about as close to the stale, canned things as Spam is to ribeye.

 My preference is to use small oysters for this recipe, as they are daintier and more fun to eat.
 I was lucky enough to be given a bag of lovely little oysters from the Hog Island Oyster Co. in Tomales Bay, one of my frequent haunts.
-These little bivalves are excellent raw on the half shell, but while I like raw oysters, I don’t love them (I love raw clams, however).
+These tasty bivalves are excellent raw on the half shell, but while I like raw oysters, I don’t love them (I love raw clams, however).

 In winter one of my all-time favorite appetizers is smoked mussels, and this recipe more or less follows that one.